JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 reaches the number 1 for all positive integers.

-I skip introducing the mathematical background of it (as I don't know much about it) but let me mention that there are plenty fun-to-watch explanations in YouTube :)
+I'll skip the mathematical background of it (as I don't know much about it) but let me mention that there are plenty of fun-to-watch explanations in YouTube :)

 If the conjecture is correct, the number of iteration required for the